Meningitis in Children

 Meningitis is most often caused by a bacterial or viral infection that moves into the cerebral spinal fluid (CSF).
 CSF is the fluid that protects and cushions the brain and spinal cord.
 A fungus or parasite may also cause meningitis.
 This is more common only in children with a weak immune system.

 Meningitis caused by a virus is more common and usually less severe.
 Bacterial meningitis is usually more severe and may lead to long-term complications or death.

 Viruses that can cause meningitis include the herpes simplex virus, the mumps virus (paramyxovirus), the flu virus, and West Nile virus.

-Bacteria that can cause meningitis include group B streptococcus, E. coli, Haemophilus influenzae type b (Hib), and a strep bacteria that causes pneumonia.
+Bacteria that can cause meningitis include group B streptococcus, E. coli, Haemophilus influenzae type b (Hib), and strep bacteria that cause pneumonia.
 Syphilis, tuberculosis, and Lyme disease bacteria can also cause meningitis.

 The bacteria, viruses, and fungi that cause meningitis usually grow in a person’s respiratory tract.
-A child may have no symptoms at all but may carry the organism in his or her nose and throat.
+A child may have no symptoms at all but may carry the organism in their nose and throat.
 They may be spread by:

 - Close contact with someone carrying the infection